Updated November 2023

 But before we begin, let's review what a payroll clerk does.
 Typical responsibilities in this role include:

-- calculating, preparing, and distributing employee wages
+- Calculating, preparing, and distributing employee wages

-- preparing statements of earnings for employees (showing gross and net salaries, and deductions for benefits, pension plans, garnishments, etc.)
+- Preparing statements of earnings for employees (showing gross and net salaries and deductions for benefits, pension plans, garnishments, etc.)

-- processing documents for leaves, medical insurance, pension plans, etc.
+- Processing documents for leaves, medical insurance, pension plans, etc.

-- preparing T4 statements
+- Preparing T4 statements

-- preparing and balancing end-of-year reports, and reconciling payroll payments to bank statements
+- Preparing and balancing end-of-year reports and reconciling payroll payments to bank statements

 What to Expect from Payroll Training

 At the college level, payroll training is usually coupled with general instruction in accounting.
-You can expect to learn a common accounting software package (like QuickBooks, Simply Accounting, or Fresh Books), the principles of managerial and cost accounting, as well as fundamental corporate accounting principles and practices.
+You can expect to learn a common accounting software package (like QuickBooks, Simply Accounting, or FreshBooks), the principles of managerial and cost accounting, and fundamental corporate accounting principles and practices.

 On the payroll side, coursework covers everything students must know to secure entry-level positions as payroll clerks.
 You can expect to learn:

-- how the entire payroll process works
+- How the entire payroll process works

-- how to calculate deductions and benefits
+- How to calculate deductions and benefits

-- how to handle leaves, terminations, and Workers' Compensation
+- How to handle leaves, terminations, and Workers' Compensation

-- how to process hours of work, EI premiums, income tax, and records of employment
+- How to process hours of work, EI premiums, income tax, and records of employment

-- how pension plans work
+- How pension plans work

-- payroll accounting principles and processes
+- Payroll accounting principles and processes

 A diploma in payroll can usually be completed in under one year, and typically includes an internship so students can gain real-world experience before graduating.
-Many colleges offer online payroll training options for students who live far from campus, or have busy work/home commitments.
+Many colleges offer online payroll training options for students who live far from campus or have busy work/home commitments.